DCAN-Labs/abcd-hcp-pipeline/README.md

                         nonlinear registration, effective where population
                         differs greatly from average adult, e.g. in elderly populations with large ventricles.
+  --ignore {func,dwi}   ignore a modality in processing.
+Option can be
+                        repeated.

 runtime options:
   special changes to runtime behaviors.
 Debugging features.